BONKFOLIO (BONKFOLIO) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 BONKFOLIO Historical Price

-According to the latest data gathered on BONKFOLIO live price page, the current price of BONKFOLIO is 0USD.
+According to the latest data gathered on BONKFOLIO live price page, the current price of BONKFOLIO is 0.000007USD.
 The circulating supply of BONKFOLIO(BONKFOLIO) is

 In the past 24 hours, BONKFOLIO has shown a price movement of